DataDog/hiring-engineers/answers.md

 * **Any metric from the Integration on your Database with the anomaly function applied.**

   I randomly picked mysql.net.connections as the metric to apply anomaly function (https://docs.datadoghq.com/monitors/monitor_types/anomaly/).
 Unfortunately, I couldn't find the way to add the mysql.net.connections metric to the timeboard I just created in the last step.
 It seems the anomaly function only could apply to the monitor so I created a monitor instead of timeboard in this step.
-Please refer to the two screenshots below.
+Please refer to the Python code and the screenshot below.
 If I missed something, please point me to the right direction and let me know.
 Thank you.

   Python code: /code/Create_monitor_with_anomaly_function.py